wnchan/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
+2. **Clear Command**, if you use the clear command, but exit the application incorrectly using the red exit button instead of running the exit command, data will not be cleared.
+Kindly always use the exit command to leave the application.

 --------------------------------------------------------------------------------------------------------------------